15143 Hwy #1 Wilmot Nova Scotia B0P 1R0

 ECE Teachers are responsible for the daily care, instruction and supervision of the children at the centre.
 Teachers are responsible for the daily planning, implementation and evaluation of the program activities.

-The teachers at JRCC must have completed a training program in Early Childhood Education with a level 1, 2 or 3 as outlined in section 36 (1-5) of the Day Care Act and Regulations.
+The teachers at JRCC must have completed a training program in Early Childhood Education with level 1, 2 or 3 or Entry Level with Completion of the Orientation for Working in a Child Care Centre, as outlined in section 36 (1-5) of the Day Care Act and Regulations.
 Successful work experience in the field of early childhood education and the necessary personal qualifications, such as good physical strength, patience, dependability, flexibility, ability to relate warmly to children and strong interpersonal skills are also required.

-The cook is responsible for planning daily menus in consultation with a nutritionist and the preparation of nutritious meals and snacks for the children.
+The cook is responsible for planning daily menus and the preparation of nutritious meals and snacks for the children.

 This position requires demonstrated proficiency in the planning and preparation of nutritious meals and snacks.
-Completion of a Food Handlers course is an asset.
-Required skills and attributes include a thorough familiarity with the Canada Food Guide and the elements of nutrition, the ability to relate to children, patience, interpersonal skills and good physical health.
+Completion of a Food Handlers course and required skills and attributes thorough familiarity with the Canada Food Guide and the elements of nutrition, the ability to relate to children, patience, interpersonal skills and good physical health are needed.

-The office administrator is responsible for the children scheduling and admissions, as well as billing, collecting payment, writing receipts and other office administrative duties.
-Please see the Director or email office manager if you have any administrative questions.
+The office administrator is responsible for the children scheduling and admissions, as well as billing, collecting payment, writing year end receipts and other office administrative duties.
+Please see the Director or email office administrator if you have any administrative questions.

 Substitutes fill in when a teacher requires a replacement.